nammayatri/namma-dsl/README.md

   - `EXTRA_CACHED_QUERY_FILE`: Creates extra Cached Query File
   - `GENERATE_INDEXES`: Toggle for generating indexes
   - `NO_DEFAULT_INDEXES`: Toggle for stopping default index generations wrt secondary keys
+  - `EXTRA_API_TYPES_FILE`: Creates extra API Types File which can be edited by user.
+This can be used if user need to define a complex type or custom instance, which is not able to generate using dsl
+  - `EXTRA_API_COMMON_TYPES_FILE`: Creates extra API Common Types File which can be edited by user.
+Difference between this operation and previous one is that `EXTRA_API_COMMON_TYPES_FILE` does not import generated api types, but vise versa it can be imported by generated api types module